cvillafraz/splitchain-cpd/README.md

 - **Embedded Wallets for Easy Onboarding:**
   New users receive secure, encrypted wallets automatically—no seed phrases or crypto complexity.
-- **Instant Settlement with X402 Payments:**
-  Real-time micropayments and instant confirmation for all group expenses.
 - **Expense Creation & Splitting:**
   Easily record, split, and manage group expenses.
 View individual shares and history at a glance.
 - **Coinbase Pay Integration:**
   Fund your wallet with fiat currency in seconds using Coinbase Pay—no need to pre-convert crypto.
-- **Basic Analytics:**
-  Gain transparent insights on your spending and group activity with real-time charts and metrics.

 ## Getting Started